sands-lab/flower_dcml_algorithms/README.md

 ```

-## Testing the algorithms on IBEX
+## Testing the algorithms

-To simulate the experiment on IBEX (or locally), you just need to issue the command `python fl.py`.
+To simulate the experiment you just need to issue the command `python fl.py`.
 As above, the `FLTB_DATA_HOME_FOLDER` needs to be set.
-The script will load the configuration from `conf/base_config.yaml` file, which includes:
+The script will load the configuration from `config/hydra/base_config.yaml` file, which includes:

 - `dataset`: name of the dataset to be used;
 - `partitioning_configuration` i.e. folder, where are the partition-related data stored, e.g. the `.csv` files with data about the splitting.
 In other words, this parameter is the folder created by the `generate_partitions.py` script.